 The Adansonia Tree: Our Symbol

-The trunk in our tree picture is therefore representative of the time a person spends in prison.
-This has the potential to be a time of turning inwards in order to find faith, and the good in oneself.
+The trunk in our tree picture is therefore representative of the time a person spends in prison, which has the potential to be a time of turning inwards in order to find faith.
 It can be the optimal time to utilise one’s inner qualities to not only survive, but to thrive both spiritually and emotionally – in prison, and later outside of prison.

 The colourful leaves at the top of the tree represent the future.
 If time in prison is utilised to grow and to evolve, then the future can be brighter, and new ideas and action plans can start to take shape.
 Sometimes these ideas for actions and future plans never form, because there is nobody available and no resources inside the prison to stimulate this and to motivate prisoners to think in a new way.
 The prisoner therefore stays stuck in the negative and the resentful – focusing on survival and sometimes revenge.
 It is perhaps akin to the adansonia tree shedding all of its leaves in the dry season where there is no watering or nurturing taking place.